shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 For more information or assistance, you can reach me on [LinkedIn](https://www.linkedin.com/in/wenhangoh/).

 #### Declaration
-This project is hosted by University Of Wollongong.
+This project is an Final Year Project in University of Wollongong.
+Duration: 09/21 - 03/22.